dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 >NOTE: The recommended version of OLM for Upstream Kubernetes is **`v0.25.0`**.

+>NOTE: The recommended Update Approval is **`Manual`** to prevent the inatsllation of non-qualified versions of operator.

 #### Using Installation Script

 1. Clone and checkout the required csm-operator version using